 Looks fine the way it is.

-All Asians have the same hair, she said.
+Too many people have hair like mine, she said.
 I want to be different.
 I might dye it purple.

 You are different.